 Returning from Gujarat and inspired by what I had seen I began paying attention to mulching, even purchasing coconut waste from other places for this and also formed trenches between the rows of trees.
 I persevered with this 'extra trouble' every year much to the amusement of farmers around who could see no sense in my endeavours.
-An Eriophid mite epidemic affected the coconut crop in the state around that time resulting in a drop in my yield from 120 to about 100 nuts per tree. n,' 'The Natural Way of Farming' and the 'The Road Back to Nature' and meetings with our own natural scientist Nammalvar helped me continue to learn and apply the best natural options to my farm.
+An Eriophid mite epidemic affected the coconut crop in the state around that time resulting in a drop in my yield from 120 to about 100 nuts per tree.

+The reading of Masanobu Fukuoka's 'One Straw Revolution,' 'The Natural Way of Farming' and the 'The Road Back to Nature' and meetings with our own natural scientist Nammalvar helped me continue to learn and apply the best natural options to my farm.
 I have received yields of 180 and even 200 nuts per tree from the farm.